 GSL Holdings intends to pay quarterly dividends to the holders of its common shares in amounts that will allow it to retain a portion of its cash flows to reinvest in its fleet or vessel or fleet acquisitions, or for debt repayment and dry-docking costs, as determined by the board of directors.
-As currently contemplated, GSL Holdings will pay an initial quarterly dividend of \$0.18 per share, which will increase 5.6% to \$0.19 per share with respect to the third quarter of 2009 once the five contracted vessels have been delivered.
-The dividends will be supported by long-term, stable cash flows and enhanced by the 10 million subordinated Class B common shares to be issued to Marathon's initial stockholders and CMA CGM in the Merger, which will not be entitled to receive any dividends with respect to 2008 and whose dividends will be subordinated to the dividends payable to the Class A common shares during the subordination period.
+As currently contemplated, GSL Holdings will pay a quarterly dividend of \$0.18 per share, which will increase 5.6% to \$0.19 per share with respect to the third quarter of 2009 once the five contracted vessels have been delivered.
+The dividends will be supported by long-term, stable cash flows and enhanced by the 10 million subordinated Class B common shares to be issued to Marathon's initial stockholders and CMA CGM in the Merger, which will not be entitled to the first two dividends and whose dividends will be subordinated to the dividends payable to the Class A common shares during the subordination period.